albertcthomas/albertcthomas.github.io/content/blog/benchmarking_autogluon_using_ray.md

 My plan was to use [Ray](https://docs.ray.io/en/latest/index.html) to schedule tasks across several VMs automatically and benefit from all its features: the dashboard to monitor tasks and the load on each machine, stop tasks taking too much time, retry failed ones, and so on.
 To be honest, I also just wanted to try Ray for this.
 I knew it should be possible, and this was a good excuse to dive in.
 I had previously used `ray.tune` on a single machine but had never set up a cluster across multiple VMs.
 Although everything eventually worked the way I wanted, it was more difficult than I anticipated and required quite a bit of debugging and babysitting at first.
 I also learned a lot about Ray (and AutoGluon) in the process, so I wanted to share some of those lessons here.

-#### Resource constraints and AutoGluon
+#### Enforcing resource constraints for AutoML comparisons

-One of the key aspects of running this benchmark was ensuring that each AutoGluon run had access to the same amount of computational resources.
+One of the key aspects of running this benchmark was making sure that we could enforce computational resource constraints for each run.
 This is important if we want to make fair comparisons between different AutoML solutions under controlled conditions.
 In practice, this means fixing the number of CPUs (and GPUs) and the amount of memory available to each run.

 As written in [AMLB, An AutoML Benchmark](https://arxiv.org/abs/2207.12560), running each task on a specific EC2 instance type ensures consistent resources.
 I followed a similar principle here.
 Instead of relying on large shared machines, I used a pool of identical VMs and aimed to run one task per VM to guarantee fixed resources per run.

 AutoGluon exposes parameters to control resources like CPUs, GPUs, and memory [^1].
 However, the memory parameter is only a soft limit: in most cases it is respected, but it can occasionally be exceeded.
 In retrospect, I could have experimented with this, but given the VMs I had, it was simpler to enforce resource limits at the VM level.

-To orchestrate this setup efficiently, I turned to Ray that could launch one run per machine with fixed resource constraints.
+To orchestrate this setup, I turned to Ray with the goal of launching one run per machine under fixed resource constraints.
+In practice, achieving this was not straightforward.

 #### Setting up the Ray cluster